-STANDARDS HOW YOU WILL BE MEASURED AIM: Animal feed is suitable and traceable le FW.4 Key Feed must be suitable Feed is not stale or contaminated ■ FW.4.b Feed only includes feed materials and additives permitted UK and EU law d by the scheme and ■ FW.4.c The composition of all purchased and home mixed feed is s known ■ FW.4.d Materials produced by anaerobic digesters are prohibited for animal feed ■ FW.4.e Injurious weeds (e.g. ragwort) that livestock have access to are controlled FW.4.f No non-permitted materials are used specifically: no antibiotic or hormonal growth promoters no animal products or by-products (mammalian, avian exception of fish oils and milk products no rejected food that contain meats or have been in cor (including bakery) no catering waste, including used cooking oils , FW.4.1 (Recommendation) It is recommended that regular body condition scoring is undertaken ■ FW.4.1.a Scoring conducted in accordance with AHDB guidelines for milking herd.
-Results are kept and form part of the health and performance review R ■ BCS sheets FW.5 Bought-in feed must be from an assured source or in specific circumstances with a warranty declaration FW.5.a Compounds and blended feed are UFAS, or equivalent FW.5.b Bagged or sealed compounded or blended feed, minerals, mineral blocks/licks (except for rock salt), supplements and milk replacers are sourced from a UFAS merchant or from a non-UFAS merchant by a UFAS, or equivalent, compounder ■ Warranty declaration FW.5.c Straights from a merchant, processed food by-products and co-products from the biofuels industry are UFAS, FEMAS, or equivalent FW.5.d The following materials are sourced with a completed warranty declaration: - farm-to-farm supplies of any feeds unexpectedly in surplus - hay and/or silage supplied via forage merchants - roots and vegetable/fruit which have not been processed beyond basic grading and washing GUIDANCE:
+STANDARDS HOW YOU WILL BE MEASURED FW.3 Key All livestock must be provided with adequate access to a supply of FW.3.a The water supply is sufficient to cover times of peak demand e.g. during hot weather/lactation and there is sufficient trough space/drinkers for the number of livestock (10% of the herd can drink at any one time) fresh, clean drinking water REVISED FW.3.b Water is easily accessible to livestock and troughs do not obstruct walkways and feeding areas and do not have the potential to cause injury to livestock FW.3.c Water troughs are kept clean FW.3.d Provision is made to ensure an emergency supply of suitable drinking water can be supplied if normal supplies were to fail GUIDANCE: Emergency water supply is an alternative source of water i.e. tankers, fire service, natural etc. AIM: Animal feed is suitable and tra aceable FW.4 Key FW.4.a Feed is not stale or contaminated Feed must be suitable FW.4.b Feed only includes feed materials and additives permitted by the scheme and UK and EU law FW.4.c The composition of all purchased and home mixed feed is known FW.4.d Materials produced by anaerobic digesters are prohibited for animal feed FW.4.e Injurious weeds (e.g. ragwort) that livestock have access to are controlled FW.4.f No non-permitted materials are used specifically: no antibiotic or hormonal growth promoters no animal products or by-products (mammalian, avian or fish) with the exception of fish oils and milk products no rejected food that contain meats or have been in contact with meat (including bakery) no catering waste, including used cooking oils FW.4.1 (Recommendation) It is recommended that regular body condition scoring is undertaken FW.4.1.a Scoring conducted in accordance with AHDB guidelines for milking herd.
+Results are kept and form part of the health and performance review R BCS sheets FW.5 FW.5.a Compounds and blended feed are UFAS, or equivalent Bought-in feed must be from an assured source or in specific circumstances with a warranty declaration FW.5.b Bagged or sealed compounded or blended feed, minerals, mineral blocks/ licks (except for rock salt), supplements and milk replacers are sourced from a UFAS merchant or from a non-UFAS merchant by a UFAS, or equivalent, compounder FW.5.c Straights from a merchant, processed food by-products and co-products from the biofuels industry are UFAS, FEMAS, or equivalent FW.5.d The following materials are sourced with a completed warranty declaration: farm-to-farm supplies of any feeds unexpectedly in surplus hay and/or silage supplied via forage merchants roots and vegetable/fruit which have not been processed beyond basic grading and washing

-Details of equivalent schemes are given in the relevant Appendix Red Tractor warranty declaration template provides details of what information should be included.
+GUIDANCE: Details of equivalent schemes are given in the relevant Appendix Red Tractor warranty declaration template provides details of what information should be included.